dakotajakiser/Starseeds-Protocol/starseeds-protocolV2.md

 4. 100% of revenue generated from all Strategies deployed in the STARV2 Balancer LP.
 5. 100% of the increase in value of volatile tokens deployed in STARV2 Balancer LP.

-Remaining gains from the above mentioned activities to be deployed by the StarSeeds DAO.
+(Remaining gains from the above mentioned activities to be deployed by the StarSeeds DAO.)

-15% wSTARV2.
+10% wSTARV2.
 A yield bearing version of STARV2 with an additional 12% APY.

 25% [MVLP](https://app.metavault.trade/#/buy_mvlp) a managed portfolio of 10 top cryptocurrencies, BTC(31%), ETH(31%), Matic(8%), stMatic, Chainlink, Aave, Dai(5%), USDC(12%), USDT(8%), BUSD, that is arbitraged and utilized for decentralized binary, leverage and automated trading services to produce 40%+ APR at the time of writing.
 Portfolio perportions subject to change pending market conditions.